The Hawaiian Legacy on the Petaluma

 Before roads connected the valleys, the river did.

-In the early nineteenth century, Hawaiian sailors — known in California as Kanakas — were among the most experienced mariners in the Pacific world.
+In the early nineteenth century, Hawaiian sailors — known in California as Kanakas — were among the most skilled mariners in the Pacific world.
 They worked coastal trade routes, hunted sea otter, and navigated inland waterways from San Diego to Fort Ross and beyond.
+To a Polynesian, the canoe was what the horse was to Europeans — a vehicle of movement, livelihood, and expansion.

-“Ducks and geese flew with whirr from the tule-covered estuary; deer, elk, wild horses and coyotes watched them without fear, while tall grass waved in the distance. ”
+In the 1830s, George C. Yount traveled north from Monterey with a Kanaka crew into the tidal reaches of San Pablo Bay and toward Petaluma.
+In his chronicles, he described arriving where “ducks and geese flew with whirr from the tule-covered estuary; deer, elk, wild horses and coyotes watched them without fear, while tall grass waved in the distance.”

-These voyages depended on Hawaiian tide knowledge and small-watercraft mastery — expertise that made inland exploration possible.
+These journeys depended on Hawaiian knowledge of tides and small-watercraft mastery — expertise that made inland exploration possible.
+Yount later recorded abundant sea otter beds near Petaluma, trade that would help finance California’s first vineyards.

 Today, the tide still moves through these wetlands — a reminder that California’s beginnings were shaped by water, and by those who knew it best.